I watched you on the road.

 This is, by the way, a universal struggle of teaching.
-I had the teacher who turned to coloring pages, extra (super boring) copywork, and frivolous movies because she was too lazy to teach, and I bet you did, too.
+When I was in school, I had the teacher who turned to coloring pages, extra (super boring) copywork, and frivolous movies because she was too lazy to teach, and I bet you did, too.
 Being in a classroom doesn’t make a person any less exempt from this temptation.

 The truth is that in teaching, the gift we give is us, and far too often we’re inclined to be stingy.

 We Are Insufficient

 In many ways, we can think of homeschooling — or any other difficult job for which we sign up — as another opportunity for sanctification.
 This big, huge thing we’re doing can reveal all the ways we fall short.
 Homeschooling shows us our short tempers and bad attitudes.
 It shows us our lack of organization or follow through.
 It shows us our ignorance and incompetence.